yakimk/wqt/_posts/2024-12-22-functional-data-structures.md

 Note however that our updated `betterMember` function still copies its whole search path.
 Effectively our computation could be represented as follows

-*This is a sidenote at the bottom of the page in print.*{:.sidenote .bottom}

 This is the main text.
 This is a text with a